Stan1slavssKy/Stan1slavssKy/README.md

 # Hi 👋

+## About me:
-## I'm currently a MIPT student on Department of Radio Engineering and Cybernetics!
+# I'm currently a MIPT student on Department of Radio Engineering and Cybernetics!

 - 🔭 I’m currently working on Ilab project Calculator
 - 🌱 I’m currently learning С, C++ and some assembler